viaacode/sip-specification/sip_structure/5_structure_package.md

 On the package level, the preservation metadata is used to express

 - what the different IEs are contained in the SIP; and
-- how they relate to eachother and to possible representations.
+- how they relate to each other and to possible representations.

 ***Example***